benjaminh83/snarkOS_as_service/README.md

 # snarkOS_as_service
 Simple way of making snarkOS run as a service on ubuntu

-sudo nano /etc/systemd/system/snarkos.service

-[Unit]
-Description=snarkos
-After=network.target

-[Service]
-EnvironmentFile=/opt/aleo/conf
-ExecStart=/opt/aleo/snarkOS/target/release/snarkos start $ARGS

-Restart=always
-RestartSec=10

-LimitNOFILE=1024000:1024000
-LimitNPROC=1024000:1024000

-User=aleo
-Group=aleo

-[Install]
-WantedBy=multi-user.target

-sudo nano /opt/aleo/conf
-ARGS='--node 38.140.111.236:4133  --nodisplay --prover APrivateKey1zkpF6QnL1Pty6MAFvStWvhGznuvks7KPsGyX16v6axasQ4P'

-sudo systemctl daemon-reload
-sudo systemctl list-timers

-sudo systemctl start snarkos.service sudo systemctl stop snarkos.service sudo systemctl status snarkos.service journalctl -u snarkos.service -f journalctl -u snarkos.service | tail -n100
+## 1. Follow guidelines on installing snarkOS.
+I use the ubuntu installer.

+## 2. Create or copy over the service file.
+I have it located under ´/etc/systemd/system/´

+You can also just create the file like ´sudo nano /etc/systemd/system/snarkos.service´

+Run ´sudo systemctl daemon-reload´

+## 3. Create or copy over the config file so you don't need to change/reload the systemd files (it reads this conf file instead)

+I have it located under ´/opt/aleo/system/´

+You can also just create the file like ´sudo nano /opt/aleo/conf´

+## Usefull command to start, stop and check status as well as check the logs

+´sudo systemctl start snarkos.service´

+´sudo systemctl stop snarkos.service´

+´sudo systemctl status snarkos.service´

+´journalctl -u snarkos.service -f´

+´journalctl -u snarkos.service | tail -n100´